 Global Education in Elementary and Middle Schools

 University of Alberta

-My students have conducted teaching practicum in these countries
+I have led and supervised pre-service teaching practicum in these countries (face-to-face & online)